rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 The gate whose pre-constraints first row contains the relative wire; where the wire is not relative, is called the base gate.
 \end{definition}

 The last row of the relative gate's pre-constraints when fed to its term equation can refer to its relative wires in the next row.
 Thus, the base gate's pre-constraints must appear immediately after the relative gate's pre-constraints in the trace table.
-This will be ellucidated concretely in the penultimate example of this section.
+This will be elucidated concretely in the penultimate example of this section.

 The motivation for these definitions is that relative wires allows us to "reuse" cells in the trace table.
 This could potentially reduce the number of constraints in the trace table whilst still being able to express the same computation.
 This is especially useful for gates that have a large number of inputs, such as the poseidon gate.